 Here are a few additional factors to consider.
 Because some industries as a whole typically have higher ROE ratios than others, comparisons between companies are more meaningful when done between two companies of the same industry.

 Plus, in general, the more risks taken in investment choices, the higher the potential for return, as well as for loss.
-So, some investors with a higher tolerance of risk may choose to buy shares of stock in companies that don’t look as desirable if they have reason to believe that there is enough potential for significant financial rewards.
+So, some investors with a higher tolerance for risk may choose to buy shares of stock in companies that don’t look as desirable if they have reason to believe that there is enough potential for significant financial rewards.

 What Else to Consider with ROE